thosgood/this-weeks-finds/markdown/151-200/week151.md

 Goresky of IHES for educating me about these matters... all remaining errors are mine!

+---

 Footnotes:

 \[1\] I'm being sloppy here.
-Throughout this discussion, when I say "homotopy equivalent", I really mean "weakly homotopy equivalent" - a technical nuance that you can read about in any good book on homotopy theory.
+Throughout this discussion, when I say "homotopy equivalent", I really mean "weakly homotopy equivalent" --- a technical nuance that you can read about in any good book on homotopy theory.

-\[2\] Moreover, P must be the universal principal G-bundle.
-Conversely, for any topological group G the total space of the universal principal G-bundle is contractible.
+\[2\] Moreover, $P$ must be the universal principal $G$-bundle.
+Conversely, for any topological group $G$ the total space of the universal principal
+$G$-bundle is contractible.
 Everything fits together very neatly!
-But I don't need all this stuff now.\
+But I don't need all this stuff now.